 So you have found the perfect Yorkshire pudding recipe, gathered together the ingredients, but then comes the question–which is the right Yorkshire pudding tin to use?

-Choosing a Yorkshire pudding tin is not as difficult as you would think you simply need to ask yourself, what size of pudding do I want?
-The size of Yorkshire pud is entirely up to you.
+Choosing a Yorkshire pudding tin is not as difficult as you would think; you simply need to ask yourself what size pudding you want.
+The size of Yorkshire pudding is entirely up to you.
 You then choose the pan accordingly as you can see below.

-Traditionally the Yorkshire pudding was made in a large square roasting tin in the... same oven as the roast meat.
-Large slabs of pudding would be served before the meat and vegetables to fill up tummies ensuring eating less meat which was expensive.
-Nowadays, large square puds are still made, but there is a liking for individual portions and served alongside instead of before the meat - it's a personal choice.
+Traditionally the Yorkshire pudding was made in a large square roasting tin in the same oven as the roast meat.
+Large slabs of pudding would be served before the meat and vegetables to fill up tummies, ensuring less meat–which was expensive–was eaten.
+Nowadays, large square puds are still made, but there is a liking for individual portions and served alongside instead of before the meat–it's a personal choice.

 01 of 05

 For the traditional large rectangular pudding then you will need, surprise, surprise, a large rectangular roasting tin.
 The tin needs to be heavy and preferably with a thick bottom enabling it to comfortably reach a high temperature.
-Handles are optional, it does make it easier for moving the hot pan to and from the oven but is not essential.
+Handles are optional; they do make moving the hot pan to and from the oven easier but are not essential.
 A meat roasting tin is the ideal pan for this as you can see in the image.

 02 of 05